finagle/finch/docs/endpoint.md

 specified predicate does not hold, the reader will fail with a `io.finch.Error.NotValid` exception.

-Note that for an optional reader, the validation will be skipped for `None` results, but if the value is non-empty then all validation must succeed for the reader to succeed.
+Note that for an optional reader, the validation will be skipped for `None` results, but if the value is non-empty then all validations must succeed for the reader to succeed.

 For validation logic only needed in one place, the most convenient way is to declare it inline: